 MUTE 171-472 (.5) String Ensemble.
 The student will acquire a broad knowledge of technique and literature related to the performance and teaching of the String/Chamber Ensemble.
 Musical awareness and perceptions will be developed through the use of theoretical knowledge and skills while performing string ensemble literature.

 MUJE 171-472 (.5) Vocal Jazz Ensemble.
-This course is designed to provide the student with the knowledge and understanding of various styles of vocal jazz literature and the development of listening and performance skills within a vocal jazz ensemble.
-The Vocal Jazz Ensemble performs on and off campus.
+This course is designed to provide the student with the knowledge and understanding of various styles of vocal jazz literature and the development and performand and off campu

 DEPARTMENT OF POLITICAL SCIENCE